Above: Ponte Vecchio Bridge

 The city is the birthplace of the Renaissance where Michelangelo carved many of his masterpieces and where Dante Alighieri lived and the Medici family ruled.
 Galileo lived in Florence most of his life while Donatello, Giovanni Boccaccio and Leonardo da Vinci are also on the list of notable residents.
 It is difficult to stroll the narrow streets and cross the many piazzas without feeling that you are walking through history.
 Add that to the museums, art galleries, shops, cafes and great restaurants and it is impossible not to fall in love with Florence.

-Last year we caught a train up from Rome and walked the few blocks from the Santa Maria Novella train station to our hotel.
-We enjoyed our stay at the Hotel Mia Cara and it was right on the edge of the historic center of Florence making it convenient to walk to many points of interest.
+Last year we caught a train up from Rome and walked the few blocks from the Santa Maria Novella train station to our hotel, the Hotel Mia Cara.
+We enjoyed our stay at the Mia Cara and it was right on the edge of the historic center of Florence making it convenient to walk to many nearby points of interest.
 The famous Duomo (Cattedrale di Santa Maria del Flore), Ponte Vecchio bridge, Uffizzi Gallery, Pitti Palace and Boboli Gardens are only short strolls away.
 If you are an art lover and are interested in history, this is the perfect Italian destination because there is so much to see and it is mostly located in a concentrated area.

 Ten recommended destinations: